halmd-org/halmd/doc/prerequisites.rst

 .. note::

    Luabind is based on the Boost C++ libraries and uses boost-jam as its build tool.
-After compiling Boost following the instructions above, the bjam executable is found in the top-level source directory, for example ``/tmp/boost_1_44_0/bjam``.
+After bootstrapping Boost following the instructions above, the bjam executable is found in the top-level source directory, for example ``/tmp/boost_1_44_0/bjam``.
 This directory also has to be passed to bjam during Luabind build using the environment variable ``BOOST_ROOT``.